 Sourced from two shows recorded in 1951 and 1953 at the Storyville Theater in Boston, MA, At Storyville finds Billie Holiday in her absolute prime.
 Her unique stage presence and distinctive voice are in full effect here.
 She’s even backed by Stan Getz on three of the tracks!
 Before Org Music got their hands on it, this album had been out of print for over 25 years.
 They’ve given it a re-skin, with beautiful new artwork and two colored variants (white and blue).
 If you’re a Billie Holiday fan, this is a must-have to complete your collection.
 If you’ve never heard Lady Day – this is a perfect place to get acquainted.

 Johnny Griffin – The Man I Love (ORGM-1066)

 I personally love that Org Music chose to give The Man I Love the attention that it deserves.
 Johnny Griffin is an artist that, in general, simply does not get the attention that he has truly earned.
-He’s even overlooked in Jazz circles it seems, but not here, and not today.
+He’s even overlooked in Jazz circles, it seems, but not here, and not today.
 For this release, Johnny stretches out and absolutely slays.
-Recorded in 1967, in Copenhagen, Johnny is backed by a group of talented, and fittingly underrated musicians in Kenny Drew, Niels Pedersen, and Albert Heath.
-The performance is very memorable, and he demonstrates in spades why he was considered the “worlds fastest tenor.”
-Pressed on white vinyl initially, and given a wider release on choice 180 gram black vinyl, this is an album that has been given the treatment it’s long deserved.
-Do yourself favor and pick this up.
+Recorded in 1967 in Copenhagen, Johnny is backed by a group of talented and fittingly underrated musicians in Kenny Drew, Niels Pedersen, and Albert Heath.
+The performance is very memorable, and he demonstrates in spades why he was considered the “world’s fastest tenor.”
+Pressed on white vinyl initially and given a wider release on choice 180-gram black vinyl, this is an album that has been given the treatment it’s long deserved.
+Do yourself a favor and pick this up.
 Your Jazz stacks crave this kind of depth.

 Miles Davis – Bopping The Blues (ORGM-1049)